drewmarin/AWSSCD02/generalNotes.md

    - To use as Allow List you must first get rid of the FullAWSAccess policy.
 And then you need to add any services you want to allow as a new policy.

 ## AWS Control Tower 🗼
-- Easy way to setup multi account enviornments
+- Easy way to setup multi account enviornments and follow best practices
 - Orchastrates other AWS services to provide this functionality and leverages: Orgsm IAM Identity Center, Cloud Formation, COnfig and more.
 Provides Landing-Zone...
 SSO/ID federation, centralizewd logging
    - Account Factory: can create AWS accounts in automated fashion
    - Landing Zone : Designed to allow you to have a home region and well architected enviornment.
 Uses AWS Orgs, Aws Config, Cloudformation and more.
 Creates a Security OU (Log Archivew & Audit Accounts), Sandbox OU, Uses IAM identity center for SSO, And uses SNS for Monitoring